AqwamCreates/DataPredict/docs/API/Models/LinearRegression.md

 ### new()

 Create new model object.
-If any of the arguments are not given, default argument values will be used.
+If any of the arguments are not given, default argument values for that argument will be used.

 ## Functions

 ### setParameters()

 Set model's parameters.
-When any of the arguments are not given, previous argument values will be used.
+When any of the arguments are not given, previous argument values for that argument will be used.

 ### setOptimizer()